gritcoding/minecraft/MINECRAFT_INTRO.md

 * Once the cube is built, you can break up a few blocks to convince yourself that it is indeed hollow.
 * Explain why we have the +1 / -1
 * Explain why the y dimension is special.
 Because we don't need to hollow out the ground floor.
+* Extra credit:
+ * Build an enclosed area which is open at the top
 * For fun:
  * go in and place some torches.
  * place a few windows using the glass block.